ceciliosanchez/xPro-Animation-Moving-Balls/README.md

 ## Functionality

-Balls start from the top-left corner and move randomly.
+Balls start from the top-left corner and move randomly.</br>
-Bright, saturated colors make the balls visually appealing.
+Bright, saturated colors make the balls visually appealing.</br>
-A deep ocean backdrop enhances the visual experience.
+A deep ocean backdrop enhances the visual experience.</br>

 ## Files